Share This Article

 May 11, 2026

-BLACKPINK's Lisa will perform at the Los Angeles opening ceremony for the 2026 FIFA World Cup on June 12, placing K-pop back on football's biggest live stage four years after Jungkook opened the 2022 tournament in Qatar.
-According to NBC Los Angeles, the ceremony begins 90 minutes before the United States faces Paraguay and forms part of FIFA's first multi-country opening rollout across North America.
-BLACKPINK's global superstar does not need another résumé flex, but this one lands differently because World Cup ceremony slots function like pure reach machines: you are not performing for one fandom, one market, or one platform.
-You are performing for the biggest shared TV and social media moment in global sport.
-That is why Lisa's booking matters beyond fan pride.
-It puts a K-pop artist back inside the tournament's most symbolic entertainment window, and it does so in Los Angeles, where pop spectacle and stadium-scale branding tend to travel fast.
+BLACKPINK's Lisa is reportedly lined up for the Los Angeles opening ceremony of the 2026 FIFA World Cup on June 12, putting K-pop back in football's biggest live showcase four years after Jungkook opened the 2022 tournament in Qatar.
+According to NBC Los Angeles, the ceremony is scheduled to begin 90 minutes before the United States faces Paraguay and forms part of FIFA's multi-city North American opening rollout.
+That reported booking matters because World Cup ceremony slots function like pure reach machines.
+You are not performing for one fandom, one market, or one platform.
+You are stepping into one of the largest shared TV and social media moments in global sport.
+If the appearance goes ahead as reported, Lisa would put a K-pop artist back inside the tournament's most symbolic entertainment window in Los Angeles, a city where pop spectacle and stadium branding travel fast.

 Lisa's June 12 slot is bigger than a routine guest booking